mmai-framework-lab/MolCrawl/README.md

 - `src/genome_sequence/dataset/train_tokenizer.py`

-    As per specification we tried to train a BPE trainer, we even follow the same code as the authors, see [here](https://github.com/MAGICS-LAB/DNABERT_2/issues/74) for the source code.
+    As per specification we tried to train a BPE trainer from the raw files we generated.
-    However this code has a huge data usage and we could not use it without getting OOM error.
-    In order to try to get it working we capped the datasize up to 10GB, but even doing so lead to a usage of ~350GB of RAM and the process stop undefinetelly when trying to compute the merge.

-    We did manage to compute the BPE on up to 2 files, and even in this condition it took more than 12 hours to finish.
-    One solution might be to go outside of Hugging Face trainer and build a more memory optimized solution for genome sequence.
-    It seems that long sequence make the algorithm of hugging face particularly slow.

-    From hugging face issues section, we also saw a recommendation of using Unigram rather than BPE if it is possible for your project.

 - `src/genome_sequence/dataset/tokenizer.py`

     Convert the raw files in parquet files of tokens in the `parquet_files` directory.
-The trained BPE Tokenizer (trained on only two file) was used to confirm the usage.
+The trained BPE Tokenizer was used to confirm the usage.
 Here we used Hugging Face library, but it is also possible to use a script similar to the one in the protein sequence version (not implemented here).

 <!-- ------------------------------------------------------------------------------------------------------------- -->